cirosantilli/linux-cheat/network/README.md

 A more precise way of speaking is saying that `google` is a subdomain of `com`, and `www` is a subdomain of `google.com`.

 They identify a network owned by Google.
-But in order to get an actual IP, you still need to add the a hostname such as `www`.
+But in order to get an actual IP, you still need to add a hostname such as `www`.

 Domain names may contain more than one `.`: `bbc.co.uk`.